 - Loaner computers: A number of laptops are available for 4 day loans to Meredith students, faculty and staff.
 Come to Media Services in the library to borrow one.
 Advance reservations are recommended but not required; call Media Services at 8444 to reserve.

 - Internet access: A public wireless network is available.
-The network name is meredith_public; no password is required.
+Please ask at the main service desk for details.

 - Printing: For information on printing in the library, and a link to download printer drivers, see here.